Features and Ease of Use

 Unusually for a shared hosting company, you can’t purchase the plans online.
 Nor are the prices advertised.
 As I didn’t receive a reply from the company, I am unable to comment on the prices at all.

-I also can’t comment on the payment terms and whether you can choose a month-to-month contract or a longer term discounted option.
-Neither can I tell you if an SSL certificate or domain name is included, though I’d assume not, to be on the safe side.
+I can’t provide information about the payment terms and whether you have the option to choose a month-to-month contract or a discounted longer-term plan.
+I also don’t have details about whether an SSL certificate or domain name is included, though I would assume they are not, just to be safe.

 Customer service is available by phone and email only, with the hours limited to Monday to Fridays from 8:00 a.m. to 5:00 p.m.
 There are no help documents on the website, so if you don’t get a response from support (like me!), then you are left waiting.